 Measure

-The survey instrument for this study was developed based on previous teacher practices research Callaghan et al., 2018with AMT in the classroom and how the TPACK model describes teacher’s practice with DGBL.
+The survey instrument for this study was developed based on previous teacher practices research (Callaghan et al., 2018) with AMT in the classroom and how the TPACK model describes teacher’s practice with DGBL.
 The adoption and highly effective use of AMT in the classroom requires access to the technology, the teacher having an understanding of how the AMT works (technological knowledge), the teacher using pedagogical knowledge with the technology (technological pedagogical knowledge), the teacher using AMT to increase content knowledge, and the teacher using knowledge of content, pedagogy, and technology together (TPACK) to increase the learning outcomes for all students.
 These areas were considered when creating the questions in the survey.

 Access to the AMT